 Obviously safety is the first priority.

 If all parties are safe, however, it is important to try and remember to preserve evidence of the airbag / pieces at the accident.
+Even though you'll likely be shaken by the episode, it's important to know what to do in the moment.
 Sometimes insurers wish to take possession of a vehicle, so you should seek legal advice before allowing this to happen.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 Find out what is classified as a hit & run, what types of incidents are covered by insurance and how to make a claim without a known driver.

 Check your rights now to claim compensation for injuries caused by seatbelts or not wearing a seatbelt in a Queensland road accident.